 | PARTITION BY part_expr |

-NoteFor OceanBase Database V4.3.2, the PARTITION BY clause has been added in V4.3.2 BP1 to control the partitioning method for exported data. part_expr serves as a part of the export path.
-The system calculates the value of part_expr for each row of data.
-Rows of data for which the value of part_expr is the same belong to the same partition and are exported to the same directory.
+NoteFor OceanBase Database V4.3.2, this option is supported starting from V4.3.2 BP1.
+It allows you to control the partitioning method for exporting data. part_expr is used as part of the export path.
+For each row of data, the value of part_expr is calculated.
+Rows with the same value of part_expr are grouped into the same partition and exported to the same directory.

 Notice